 - Use a Vaporizer

 Having a cold can be a dry and irritating experience, and adding moisture to the air can make things a little more comfortable.
 Humid air helps to keep your cat’s breathing passages moist, making it easier for them to expel mucus.
+For more options, check out our detailed review of air purifiers for pets.

 - Keep things Cozy

 Many of us like nothing more than a day in bed when we’re recovering from a cold, and cats are no different.
 When your feline friend is ill, provide them with a warm, comfortable, and quiet spot away from any cold drafts.
+Head over to our reviews of the best cat beds and best heated cat beds for more choices.

 - Wipe Away Mucus